gagregrog/qmk_userspace/users/gagregrog/readme.md

 ### Mouse Turbo Click

 Add `MOUSE_TURBO_CLICK = yes` to your `rules.mk` to enable turbo click!
 Use `MS_TURBO` keycode to rapid fire mouse click.
 This will automatically enable `MOUSEKEY_ENABLE` and `DEFERRED_EXEC_ENABLE` features.
 This feature was taken from https://getreuer.info/posts/keyboards/mouse-turbo-click/index.html.

+### TODO: Update this Readme :-)

+The list of features here is not up to date, so look at all of the individual directories within `users/gagregrog` to get a sense of what is available, and in particular take a look at `[rules.mk](./rules.mk)` and `[gagregrog.c](./gagregrog.c)` to see what has been implemented by default, and what can be enabled.